Cathorus/ML_Projects/README.md

-# My Deep Learning Projects 🤖🧠
+# My Deep Machine Projects 🤖🧠

-Welcome to my deep learning project repository! 🎉 Here you will find a collection of deep learning projects that I have worked on while learning about this exciting field.
+Welcome to my deep learning project repository! 🎉 Here you will find a collection of Machine Projects projects that I have worked on while learning about this exciting field.

 ## Getting Started 🚀